vinicius-damin/Robotics-IST-Scorbot/README.md

 ## Example of it working:
-If the image inside the folder **PutTheImageHere** is this:
+1. If the image inside the folder **PutTheImageHere** is this:

 ![Alt text](For%20readme%20(don't%20change)/test_draw_2.png)

-Then, the **simpleScorbotCoords.Py** will return a list with two vectors (represented by the blue and orange dots), each containing the ordered points that will be send to the robot.
+2. Then, the **simpleScorbotCoords.Py** will return a list with two vectors (represented by the blue and orange dots), each containing the ordered points that will be send to the robot.

 ![Alt text](For%20readme%20(don't%20change)/output-test-draw-2.png)

-And, finally, the **CHARLIE CODE.py** will send these points in serial form to the robot draw the image.
+3. And, finally, the **CHARLIE CODE.py** will send these points in serial form to the robot draw the image.
+The image bellow is a picture of the drawing made by the robot:

 PUT THE PICTURE CHARLIE WILL TAKE

-Points that were sent to robot: stepsList = [array([[ 8192.90499088, -2075.66075278],
+*Points that were sent to robot to make the image above:*

+stepsList = [array([[ 8192.90499088, -2075.66075278],
        [ 8208.1711159 , -1977.16962361],
        [ 8245.59774498, -1898.37672028],